-Exercise 5.13 Problem: Ising Lattice with an Applied Field
+Exercise 5.16 Problem: Ising Lattice with an Applied Magnetic Field

-It is straightforward to generalize our approach to the problem of a lattice placed in a uniform magnetic field B. This adds a term $\propto -Bs$ to the energy Eq.
-(5.55).
-Modify the computer program from Ex (5.12) to include this term and compute the magnetization and the magnetic susceptibility.
+It is straightforward to generalize our approach to the problem of a lattice placed in a uniform magnetic field B. This adds a term $\propto -Bs$ to the spin energy -Jss'.
+Modify the computer program from Ex (5.15) to include this term, and compute the magnetization and the magnetic susceptibility.